robinhood/faust/docs/playbooks/pageviews.rst

 Application
 -----------

-As we did in the :ref:`guide-quickstart`, we first define our application.
+As we did in the :ref:`quickstart`, we first define our application.
 Let us create a module ``page_views.py`` and define the application:

 .. sourcecode:: python